• Skip to primary navigation

 Gordon Ramsay Shepherd’s Pie

-This flavorful Gordon Ramsay Shepherd’s Pie is a fantastic, classic recipe that he has shared through multiple videos including his popular 'F Word' series!
-Savory layers of ground lamb meat and a 'secret ingredient' mashed potato topping combine to make this internationally loved comfort food!
-Get ready to put this meat and potato pie together for a tasty, hearty family dinner!
+Gordon Ramsay shepherd’s pie is a fantastic, classic recipe he has shared through multiple videos, including his popular 'F Word' series.
+Savory layers of ground lamb meat and a 'secret ingredient' mashed potato topping combine to make this internationally loved comfort food.
+My homemade copycat recipe is the best restaurant-worthy version that you and your family are sure to love.

 Check out this recipe